danielrammer/danielrammer.github.io/_projects/microgong.md

 # micro:gong is a micro:bit Timer with LED Display, Sound, and Vibration

-Transform your micro:bit to a simple timer.
-Inclusive 3d model for the case and wiring for a vibration motor.
+The idea to build this one came from the desire to have a silent (egg) timer (no ticking) for meditation.
+First impulse, there must be a product out there ... but then, why don't build it myself.
+Saves time.
+At the end, there was a nice an simpel piece with a tiny vibration motor.

 Your find models for 3d printing, and everything you need to know to build a micro:gong at home in the repository/Readme.